alexpdp7/v2f/ROADMAP.md

 New meta-columns such as `_list_editable` could be added to customize this, on a per-row, per-column and per-user basis.

-## Inline related list editing

-Once list editing is implemented, one can create secondary detail views `{main_table}__{secondary_table}` which contains a `_parent_id` column to join it to the main table.
-This could be displayed inline in the master view's detail view to allow easy editing of related objects.

 ## Authorization

 Authorization can be added simply by introducing a new `_user_id` meta-column; logged in users get all their views filtered by `_user_id`, giving them a personalized view of the database.